 Why Team Building Can Be Difficult for Remote Teams

-While we can all acknowledge the need for bonding and shared activities for any team, remote teams will experience a unique set of challenges that are otherwise nonexistent for in-person teams.
+While we can all acknowledge the need for team bonding and shared activities for any team, remote teams will experience a unique set of challenges that are otherwise nonexistent for in-person teams.
 That said, here are a few common challenges that remote teams face when trying to boost team cohesion.

 No water cooler chat

-Water cooler chat can be a healthy avenue for in-house team members to bond and talk casually over short work breaks.
+Water cooler chit-chat can be a healthy avenue for in-house team members to bond and talk casually over short work breaks.
 However, remote team members typically don’t enjoy these same venues for having non-work-related conversations.

 Differences in scheduling and working hours